cFl3iz/OFBiz-Activiti/README.md

 # OFBiz-Activiti Plugin

-OFBiz Activiti Plugin integrates [Activiti](https://github.com/Activiti/Activiti)WorkFlow into [OFBiz](https://github.com/apache/ofbiz).
+OFBiz Activiti Plugin integrates [Activiti](https://github.com/Activiti/Activiti) WorkFlow into [OFBiz](https://github.com/apache/ofbiz).

 This plugin is Deve for WorkFlow Manage project to make,it an light-weight workflow and Business Process Management.